andrew01144/OPA-tips/Running_MPI_Applications.md

 ## Verifying the configuration
 There are a number of ways to verify that you are using the correct network interface.
-- <b>Count the Open Contexts</b>:
+- <b>Query the number of free contexts</b>:
+  Each PSM2 MPI rank will consume a context on the adapter.
-  Run ```hfi1stats -n 1 | grep Open``` on one or all of the compute nodes while the application is running.
+  Run ```cat /sys/class/infiniband/hfi1_0/nfreectxts``` on one or all of the compute nodes.
-  You should see one open context for each MPI rank.
-Note that sometimes some contexts are opened at boot time to improve storage performance, so you should record the CtxtsOpen before running the application, then see if this number increases during application execution.
+  Record the nfreectxts before running the application, then see if this number decreases during application execution.
+  If the number does not change, then you have not successfully engaged PSM2.
+  For OPX - same behavior?
 - <b>Diagnostic Messages</b>:
   For PSM2, ```export PSM2_IDENTIFY=1```.
 If you are using the PSM2 library, each MPI rank will print the version of the PSM2 library to STDERR.
   You may need to use the MPI's options (like -x or -genv) to set or propagate this environment variable to the compute nodes.<br>